-Figure 7 shows the importance of soil moisture for the energy balance of the Nam Co basin.
+Figure 7 shows the importance of soil moisture for the energy balance of the Nam Co Basin.
 Turbulent surface fluxes are integrated over space and time.
-The surface energy-

-- 15 balance on the Tibetan Plateau is of key importance for understanding hydrological processes.
+The surface energy balance on the Tibetan Plateau is of key importance for understanding hydrological processes.
 Due to the clean atmosphere (i.e. Cong et al., 2009) at Nam Co Lake and its high elevation, the fraction of diffuse to direct radiation is small compared to more polluted environments so that clouds, through modification of the net radiation, have a stronger influence on the surface energy balance than in other regions.
-Through - 20 changes in the Bowen-ratio, there is a strong modification of the surface energy budget due to soil moisture.
-We separated the integrated surface energy fluxes into the area of the lake, the non-elevated land around the lake, referred to as plain, the Nam Co basin, which is defined from the lake to the top of the Nyenchen Thangla and an equal extent on the northers side of the lake.
-For completeness the whole domain values - are also presented.
-Overall, sensible heat fluxes from the lake are negligible, while the importance of Nam Co Lake for latent energy fluxes compared with the plain-area is very dependent on the initial soil moisture conditions: for the cases PWP and 0.5 × FC integrated latent heat fluxes from the lake have almost the same magnitude as the fluxes from the plain area, whereas for the moister cases they are comparatively small.
+Soil moisture strongly modifies the partitioning of the available energy into sensible and latent heat, evident in the Bowen ratio, and thus the surface energy balance.
+We separated the integrated surface energy fluxes into the area of the lake, the non-elevated land around the lake, referred to as plain, the Nam Co Basin, which is defined from the lake to the top of the Nyenchen Thangla and an equal extent on the northern side of the lake.
+For completeness the whole domain values are also presented.
+Overall, sensible heat fluxes from the lake are negligible, while the importance of Nam Co Lake for latent energy fluxes compared with the plain area is very dependent on the initial soil moisture conditions: for the cases PWP and $0.5 \times FC$ integrated latent heat fluxes from the lake have almost the same magnitude as the fluxes from the plain area, whereas for the moister cases they are comparatively small.
 As a consequence the importance of the lake as a moisture source for the surrounding area decreases with moister environmental conditions.

-In general, there is a rather complicated behaviour of integrated energy fluxes for the plain and the basin area, which must be attributed to local dynamics such as the lake

-- 5 breeze, cloud cover and the evolution of convection. $1.5 \times FC$ has the largest transfer of latent energy from the land surface to the atmosphere, while the moister $2.0 \times FC$ case has a smaller transfer of both latent and sensible energy.
-After 12:00 LT there is a visible change in the slope for $2.0 \times FC$, which is associated cloud cover, while a similar kink for $1.5 \times FC$ and $1.0 \times FC$ is less strong.
-For $0.75 \times FC$ there is a different - behaviour.
-While there is also a reduction in fluxes after 12:00 LT, unlike for the moister cases.
-This seems to only lead to a temporary reduction in the surface to atmosphere transfer of latent heat, while the transfer of sensible heat is as large as for case 0.5 × FC.
+In general, there is a rather complicated behaviour of integrated energy fluxes for the plain and the basin area, which must be attributed to local dynamics such as the lake breeze, cloud cover and the evolution of convection.
+The $1.5 \times FC$ has the largest transfer of latent energy from the land surface to the atmosphere, while the moister $2.0 \times FC$ case has a smaller transfer of both latent and sensible energy.
+After 12:00 LT there is a visible change in the slope for $2.0 \times FC$, which is associated with increased cloud cover, while a similar kink for $1.5 \times FC$ and $1.0 \times FC$ is less strong.
+For $0.75 \times FC$ there is a different behaviour.
+While there is also a reduction in fluxes after 12:00 LT, but unlike the moister cases, this results in only a temporary reduction in the surface to atmosphere transfer of latent heat which then increases again, while the transfer of sensible heat is as large as for case $0.5 \times FC$.